 Quick stats about holiday rentals in Playa Blanca

 |1.1K properties have a pool|

 |1.1K properties are a good fit for families|

 Holding down the southern tip of Lanzarote in Spain’s Canary Islands, Playa Blanca used to be a relaxed little fishing village.
 Today, it’s much more developed, occupying an increasing amount of shoreline on Lanzarote’s sunniest coast.
 There are four main beach areas: the eponymous Playa Blanca, at the center of town; the sandy Playa Dorada, a hotspot for activities like banana boating and parasailing; and wide, family-friendly Playa Flamingo.
 All feature calm, swimmable waters; a seafront promenade, and services such as restaurants, showers, deck chairs, and sunshades.
 For a slightly wilder experience, explore the Papagayo beaches, a series of protected bays nestled at the base of cliffside coves.

-When is the best time to stay in a vacation rental in Playa Blanca?
+The best time to stay in a holiday rental in Playa Blanca

 The climate on Lanzarote is mild and pleasant all year long, but the southern coast is especially warm and sunny.
 The desert climate means you can expect very little rainfall, air temperatures in the 70s Fahrenheit, and water that’s just a few degrees cooler, ranging from around 64 in the winter to 73 in the summer months.
 Lanzarote is a famously windy island, which makes for great kite surfing and other wind-related watersports, but may be a nuisance for sunbathers.
 Playa Blanca’s topography shelters its beaches from the wind somewhat, relative to the other resorts on the island.